-Austria held an early parliamentary election on Sunday, September 28, 2008, following the collapse of Chancellor Alfred Gusenbauer's grand coalition government.
+Austria held an early parliamentary election on Sunday, October 15, 2017.
 An overview of the proportional representation systems used since 1945 to choose members of the lower chamber of the Austrian Parliament - the Nationalrat or National Council - is presented here.

 In addition, federal- and state-level results are available here for the following National Council elections:

 The election statistics presented in this space come from reports and data files issued by the Federal Ministry of the Interior.

 The Parliament of the Republic of Austria is composed of a lower house, the Nationalrat or National Council, whose members are directly elected by universal adult suffrage, and an upper house, the Bundesrat or Federal Council, whose members are appointed by the legislatures of the Länder or states of Austria.
 The National Council has greater legislative power than the Federal Council, which generally speaking has only limited veto powers over legislation passed by the former.

 The National Council is composed of 183 members elected for a four-year term of office.
 Since 1920, elections to the National Council have been carried out by proportional representation, although the seat allocation procedures were modified in 1970 and in 1992.